EllenMcG/computer_infrastructure_assessment/README.md

 # Computer infrastructure Assessment

 This Github repo contains the assessment completed as part of the Computer Infrastructure module done as part of the Higher Diploma in Computing (Data Analysis) at ATU Galway.
-The assessment is made up of two components, namely the project and tasks.
+The assessment is made up of two components, namely the project and tasks, which is described below in more in their respective sections.

 ## **Tasks**